 Raft foundations are usually designed for sites with ground conditions with low ground bearing capacity or where there are pockets of filled ground.
-It is therefore important to complete a suitable site investigation to meet the requirements of Chapter 4 of this Manual and ascertain the bearing capacity and suitability of the ground.
+It is therefore important to complete a suitable site investigation meeting the requirements of Chapter 4 of this Manual to ascertain the bearing capacity and suitability of the ground.